hipstina/ipa-api/README.md

  - I want to add a button to each card that triggers an overlay of the beer description.
 I would need to query the correct DOM elements to trigger a sibling element , or something like that.
  - I also want to make the sidebarMenu toggle into and out of view, so that the app works well on mobile too.

-This was a really fun and practical little project!
-I learned a lot and feel ready to try something a little more challenging.
-Cracking open a cold one now 🍺

 ## Takeaways
 In total I spent about 4-5 days on this application.